-The hope is that your brain will eventually become acclimated to the lenses and you’ll be able to see clearly at both distances.
-However, judging depth and the speed at which an object is moving may be more difficult, and not everyone is a good candidate for monovision contacts.
+The hope is that your brain will eventually acclimate to the lenses, and you’ll be able to see clearly at both distances.
+However, judging depth and the speed at which an object is moving may be more difficult.
+That said, most people are good candidates for monovision contacts.

 Some people elect to get surgery on their eyes to offset the effects of presbyopia and other vision problems.
 These tend to be the most costly presbyopia treatments available.

-Refractive surgery: Surgeries such as LASIK can reshape the cornea of the eye for sharper vision.
-Surgeons can also perform these surgeries to mimic the effects of monovision contact lenses: essentially, they reshape one cornea for distance vision and the other for near vision.
+Refractive surgery: Surgeries such as LASIK can reshape the eye’s cornea for sharper vision.
+Surgeons can also perform these surgeries to mimic the effects of monovision contact lenses.
+Essentially, they reshape one cornea for distance vision and the other for near vision.